aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 A> * specifying function keys
 A> * loading stuff into `⎕SE`
 A>
-A> In version 19.0 the `Run.aplf` function offers a better way to achieve that, probably rendering `setup.dyalog` superfluous.
+A> In version 19.0 the `Run.aplf` function offers a better way to achieve that, rendering `setup.dyalog` superfluous.

 ### There is no such script yet